Crowns Price Hits $5.82 (CWS)

 According to CryptoCompare, “Crowns is a token designed to reward all key stakeholders of the gaming ecosystem.
 It will be introduced via BLOCKLORDS, as a way to reward all players who prove themselves worthy.
 This token will be the way for most players to experience the power of DeFi gaming in a fun, user-friendly way. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Crowns directly using U.S. dollars.
-Investors seeking to trade Crowns should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Crowns directly using U.S. dollars.
+Investors seeking to trade Crowns should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crowns using one of the exchanges listed above.

 Receive News & Updates for Crowns Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crowns and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.